VEuPathDB/StaticContent/content/common/data_license.md

 <h3>About this page</h3>

 The high-level summary of the VEuPathDB Data License is provided below for informational purposes only and is intended to outline key concepts under consideration.
 It does not constitute a binding agreement, does not grant any rights, and does not replace or supersede the final VEuPathDB data license.
-Any use of VEuPathDB data will be governed solely by the terms of the final executed licensing agreement.<br>

-We welcome feedback as we finalize the full licensing agreement.
-Please send your comments using the <a href="/a/app/contact-us">Contact Form</a>.<br>
+Any use of VEuPathDB data will be governed solely by the terms of the final executed licensing agreement.
+We welcome feedback the <a href="/a/app/contact-us">Contact Form</a> as we finalize the full licensing agreement.<br><br>

 <h2>VEuPathDB Data License – High-Level Summary for Commercial Users</h2>